Ripping and Encoding CD media with KAudioCreator and Grip

 legal issues are concerning that pile of junk.
 The Vorbis team has a

 (better, actually) standard called OGG.
-I'll use that exclusively here.
+I'll use that here.

 Subtitle format